Herzog Group

 Research

-- Epigenetic memory and cellular ageing: Defining how DNA methylation encodes biological experience across tissues and stem cells.
+- Epigenetic memory and cellular ageing: Defining how DNA methylation captures and encodes biological experience, including ageing trajectories, environmental exposures, and cell-intrinsic history, across tissues and stem cells.

-- Precision biomarkers of biological vulnerability: Translating epigenetic memory into non-invasive biomarkers that capture vulnerability, resilience, and disease risk before clinical onset.
+- Precision biomarkers of biological vulnerability: Translating epigenetic memory into non-invasive biomarkers that reflect vulnerability, resilience, and disease risk prior to clinical onset.

-- Epigenetic regulation of stem cell function: Using experimental systems to test whether epigenetic states causally influence stem cell behaviour and ageing.
+- Epigenetic regulation of stem cell function: Using experimental perturbation systems to determine whether epigenetic states causally influence stem cell behaviour and the ageing process.

 Funding